AndreyKozlovTomsk/Wordpress-Media-Uploader-JS-Function/README.md

 Wordpress-Media-Uploader-JS-Function
 ====================================

-Creates an easy way to insert the media uploader into your plugins
+An easy way to use the new media gallery that was introduced in WP 3.5.

 Default Options
 ===============